codebarista-de/buybuttonstatesynchronizer/README.md

 }
 ```

-a compatible plugin should modify the buy-button like this:
+a compatible plugin should do this:

 ```javascript
 export default class MyPlugin extends Plugin {